google/or-tools/ortools/fsharp/README.md

 ## Compiling a standalone binary

 Use the makefile found in the root folder.
-IT to accomplish the same task.
 ```shell
 make fsharp
 ```